LucasFonts/Glyphs-MoveableSidebearings/README.md

-# DragToKern
+# Mouse Kerning and Spacing a.k.a.
+DragToKern

 Apply kerning and edit spacing by dragging glyphs with your mouse.

-DragToKern is a tool plugin.
+_Mouse Kerning and Spacing_ is a tool plugin.
 Activate it by pressing the shortcut key _K_ or by clicking the toolbar icon that shows _kTd_.
 Double-click a glyph to go back to the _Select_ tool.

 ## Mouse Kerning